 Grateful Patient and Families Program gives our patients, families and friends the chance to say, "thank you," to those who cared for them – physicians, nurses, therapists and other members of CHI St. Alexius Health Bismarck's healthcare team.
 Your gift helps us change lives and benefits our community for years to come.
 It allows us to purchase the most modern equipment, administer continuing education for nurses and other staff and provide the healing presence represented by our mission.

 When you make a donation through CHI St. Alexius Health Bismarck Foundation’s Grateful Patient and Families Program, the individual you honor receives a thank you card to indicate a donation was made in their name.
-They will receive recognition within the medical center through CHI St. Alexius Health Bismarck associate publications and other avenues of internal communication.

 Please contact the Foundation at 701.530.7065 for more information.